torekleppe/RAutoDiff/Readme.md

 in the R console.

 ### Documentation
-The documentation is mainly contained in two vignettes: A "getting started guide":
+The documentation is mainly contained in two vignettes: A "getting started guide" (which after installing the package is available by running in the R console):
 ```
 vignette("introduction",package="RAutoDiff")
 ```